 Beginning at about age 40, hormonal changes cause the number of cells in a man’s prostate to increase causing the prostate to grow and constrict the urine tube that runs through its center.
-An enlarged prostate, also know as benign prostatic hyperplasia or BPH, is not cancerous, but over time it can cause bothersome urinary symptoms.
+An enlarged prostate, also known as benign prostatic hyperplasia or BPH, is not cancerous, but over time it can cause bothersome urinary symptoms.

 The symptoms of an enlarged prostate may be mild or come and go, and as a result, most men wait several months, even years, before seeing a doctor.
 In general, waiting to see a physician does not pose a problem.